 You might think that by dropping Sky, Virgin and other pay TV services you’ll miss out on some of the channels you enjoy.
 Well, you can actually get most of them elsewhere – and for less money

-This is the main way to get your Sky channels for less.
+This is the main way to get your core Sky channels for less.
 You get to pick and choose which elements you sign up for.
 So a monthly entertainment pass will cost £9.99 a month, while the Hayu reality TV pass is £3.99 a month.
 To get full HD and to watch on more than one device at the same time you need to pay an extra £5 a month.
 This is one payment no matter how many different passes you get.

 I really only the Entertainment pass, but I never pay full price.
 In fact I’m often able to get passes for a fraction of the price.

 Channels on the Entertainment Pass include Sky Max, Sky Atlantic, Sky Crime and Sky Comedy.
 You can also get UKTV channels such as Gold and all the box sets for those channels.

 I’ve written in more detail about NOW TV here, including the ways to get it for less.

 All the Sky Cinema channels are available on a separate pass from NOW.
 Passes also cost £9.99 a month, though as with the Entertainment pass there are deals to bring the price down which I’ll share on this page here.

 Most channels you watch are probably free to air, which means even if you are watching them via Sky or cable they aren’t part of the monthly fee – and you can continue to watch them without paying a penny.

 Freeview needs an external aerial and Freesat requires a satellite connection.
 As long as you’ve got one of these (and the box/TV to receive the signal) you’ll get free access to hundreds of channels including the most popular ones – BBC, ITV and Channel 4 – and favourites such as Dave and The Food Network.
 Here’s a full list.